-1.24 Habitats Regulation Assessment (HRA) is integral to the development of land use plans such as the Carlisle Local Plan as it provides a statutory process to assess the potential impact on Natura 2000 sites.
-Natura 2000 sites are of exceptional importance in respect of rare, endangered or vulnerable natural habitats and species within Europe: they include Special Protection Areas (SPAs) designated under the EU 'Wild Birds' Directive, Special Areas of Conservation (SACs) designated under the EU 'Habitats Directive', European Marine Sites (EMS) and Ramsar Sites.
+1.25 Habitats Regulation Assessment (HRA) is integral to the development of land use plans such as the Carlisle Local Plan as it provides a statutory process to assess the potential impact on Natura 2000 sites.
+Natura 2000 sites are of exceptional importance in respect of rare, endangered or vulnerable natural habitats and species within Europe: they include Special Protection Areas (SPAs) designated under the European Union 'Wild Birds' Directive; Special Areas of Conservation

+(SACs) designated under the EU 'Habitats Directive'; European Marine Sites (EMS) and Ramsar Sites.
 As the Habitats Directive applies the precautionary principle, plans can only be adopted if no adverse impact on the integrity of site(s) in question is proven.
 To ascertain this a Screening Assessment, followed by an Appropriate Assessment, where necessary, will be undertaken.

-- 1.25 In order to comply with the requirements of the Habitat Regulations a HRA Screening Assessment was undertaken at the Issues and Options stage of the Core Strategy.
+1.26 In order to comply with the requirements of the Habitat Regulations a Screening Assessment was undertaken at the Issues and Options stage of the Core Strategy.
 This not only informed the Screening Assessment of the Preferred Options, but also identified areas that would require Appropriate Assessment.
-The draft Final HRA Report which accompanies this Plan presents the Screening and Appropriate Assessment of its policies and allocations as well as their cumulative effects. - 1.26 The Screening Report and draft Final HRA Report are both available on the Council's website.
+The draft Final HRA Report which accompanies this Plan presents the Screening and Appropriate Assessment of its policies and allocations.